William A. Pullum

 Don’t overlook the opportunity to obtain this valuable information!

 William A. Pullum probably did more to advance weightlifting in Great Britain than any other instructor in history.
-However, because he was a feather weight, never weighing over 126 pounds, he never got the notoriety and fame of the heavier lifters.
+However, because he was a feather-weight, never weighing over 126 pounds, he never received the notoriety and fame of the heavier lifters.
 What a shame.

 Yours for greater strength,